Is There Child Support if We Have Shared Physical Custody?

 Just as it rejects a formula based upon percentages, the Commission also rejects a “bright-line” definition of shared custody to “discourage disputes over time-sharing as a means of affecting support amounts.”

-The Commission leaves it to Courts to determine “what precise level of sharing is sufficient to warrant a deviation from presumptive support amounts.”
+Finally, the Commission leaves it to the Courts to determine “what precise level of sharing is sufficient to warrant a deviation from presumptive support amounts.”

-To learn more about how child support is calculated under the Connecticut Child Support Guidelines, please check out this article.
+Please check out this article to learn more about how you calculate child support under the Connecticut Child Support Guidelines.
 Or, head here to learn more about the other deviation criteria.
-If you have questions or want to learn more about how child support might work in your specific situation, please contact us either here or by phone at 860-530-4316.
+If you have questions or want to learn more about how child support might work in your specific situation, please get in touch with us either here or by phone at 860-530-4316.